Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

  - Semester 8 [Submission Report](https://github.com/Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/blob/main/Submission%20Report/Amey_B-50_Submission_Report.pdf)

+## License

+This repository and all linked academic content are made available under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+See the [LICENSE](LICENSE) file for complete terms.

+> [!NOTE]
+> **Summary:** You are free to share and adapt this content for any purpose, even commercially, as long as you provide appropriate attribution to the original author.

 ---

 <p align="center"> <b> 👉🏻 Subject as a part of the 8th Semester of Engineering @ University of Mumbai 👈🏻 <b> </p>